Communicate with Tenants for Pain-Free Management

-In 2017, there are constant distractions.
-Your tenants may sign their lease with the best of intentions, but too often they begin shirking responsibilities: rent comes in late, they don’t submit late fees, minor maintenance requests fester, etc. And while some of these renters are truly bad eggs (how did they get through the screening process?), others are just forgetful.
+Your tenants may sign their lease with the best of intentions, but too often they begin shirking responsibilities: rent starts to come in late, late fees aren’t being submitted, minor maintenance requests linger, etc. And while some of these renters are truly bad eggs (how did they get through the screening process?), others are just forgetful.
 It’s not an excuse, but at least it’s a correctable problem.
 The cornerstone to effective, simple management is clear and frequent communication.

-Perhaps the most important thing you can do during the rental process is establish simple, direct rules and communicate clearly whenever those rules are in jeopardy of being broken.
+The most important thing you can do during the rental process is establish simple, direct rules and communicate clearly whenever those rules are in jeopardy of being broken.
 Multiple reminders should be sent prior to the first month’s rental due date.
 Tenants should be notified of late fees immediately before and after they begin accruing.
-And just as importantly (and often overlooked), the tenants should have a simple means of communicating back with you the landlord.
+And just as importantly (and often overlooked), the tenants should have a simple means of communicating back with you, the landlord.

 How to Communicate with Tenants

-For more interesting articles, be sure to subscribe to our blog.
+For more interesting articles, be sure to subscribe to our blog and “Like” us on Facebook.
 And don’t forget to leave your thoughts in the comment section!